loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 ## Step 1: prepare a fresh server

-Before installing Coolify, it's wise to perform some basic server hardening.
+Before installing Coolify, it's a good idea to do some basic server hardening.
 I spun up a new VPS on Hetzner and logged in as root to get it ready.

 First, I disabled password-based SSH login in favor of public key authentication.
 In `/etc/ssh/sshd_config`, I made these changes: